Validation in Blazor DataGrid component

 }

-To include the package Microsoft.AspNetCore.Components.DataAnnotations.Validation for complex type validation
+Ensure to include the package Microsoft.AspNetCore.Components.DataAnnotations.Validation for complex type validation using the following reference:

 Custom validator component